drekka/Shelly/README.md

   --help          Display available options
 ```

 Yey it works.
 As you can see Shelly has fleshed out the program, adding arguments for verbose and setting a directory.
 If you look back at the `Lister.swift` file you can see exactly where these arguments where defined through passing a list of argument classes to super.
 Argument classes defined here are added as arguments to the main program.
-Shelly also supports specifying arguments for sub commands and we'll look at that shortly.